Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-Today is a rest and acclimatization day, giving you the chance to explore the rich spiritual heritage of Lo Manthang.
-Within the medieval walls, you’ll find four main monasteries: the red Jampa Lhakhang (built in 1387) featuring a towering 50-foot clay statue of Jamba (the Future Buddha); the 15th-century Thubchen Gompa; Chhoede Gompa, home to the local Khempo; and Choprang Gompa.
+Today is a rest and acclimatization day, giving you time to explore the rich spiritual heritage of Lo Manthang.
+Inside the medieval walls, you will find four main monasteries.
+Visit Jampa Lhakhang (built in 1387), known for its towering 50-foot clay statue of Jampa, the Future Buddha.
+Explore the 15th-century Thubchen Gompa, Chhoede Gompa, home to the local Khempo, and Choprang Gompa.

-Alternatively, spend about two hours visiting the hilltop Namgyal Gompa, a site of religious, social, and legal importance, serving as the local courthouse.
-Afterwards, explore the nearby village of Tingkhar, with its 40 households, and visit Champa Lhakang to admire a large Buddha statue and intricate wall Mandalas.
+Alternatively, take a two-hour hike to the hilltop Namgyal Gompa, an important site for religious, social, and legal gatherings that also serves as the local courthouse.
+From there, continue to the nearby village of Tingkhar, which has around 40 households.
+Visit Champa Lhakang to see a large Buddha statue and beautifully detailed wall mandalas.

-For the adventurous, consider trekking to Chhosar to see the mysterious Jhong or Sky Caves—multi-story caves carved into cliffs.
-Their origins and purpose remain a mystery, but they are believed to have served as burial chambers, hiding spots, meditation retreats, and later, monasteries.
+For those seeking adventure, trek to Chhosar to explore the mysterious Jhong (Sky Caves).
+These multi-story caves are carved into cliffs and remain shrouded in mystery.
+They are believed to have served as burial chambers, meditation retreats, hiding places, and later monastic sites.

 Day 10: Trek to Drakmar